Kevinz-code/SeVa/README.md

 # :rabbit2:	Self-Supervised Visual Preference Alignment
 We make the first attempt towards **unsupervised preference alignment** in Large Vision-Language Models.

-*The whole pipeline without any GPT-4 or humman annotated labels*.
+*The whole pipeline do not need any GPT-4 or humman annotated labels*.
 [Paper](https://arxiv.org/abs/2404.10501)

 ![method](seva/utils/method.png)